Henry II, Holy Roman Emperor: Diocese of Bamberg

 In 1003, Henry of Schweinfurt, Margrave of the Nordgau in Bavaria, revolted against Henry II's rule.
 Henry II had promised to install the margrave as his successor to the Duchy of Bavaria in exchange for supporting his claim to the German crown.
 Upon assuming the throne, however, Henry II refused to honour his promise.
 Instead, Henry II deposed Margrave Henry in 1004 and abolished the March outright.
-To assume secular authority over the March's former territory, in 1007, Henry II announced his desire to establish a new diocese in Germany: the Diocese of Bamberg.
+In 1007, to assume secular authority over the March's former territory, Henry II announced his desire to establish a new diocese in Germany: the Diocese of Bamberg.
 Growing up in the Duchy of Bavaria, Henry II was fond of Bamberg, even giving his estates there to his wife Cunigunde of Luxembourg as her dower upon their marriage.
 Mission work among the Slavs of the region had previously been conducted by the Imperial Abbey at Fulda as part of the Diocese of Würzburg.
 To establish his diocese, Henry II needed to overcome the considerable resistance of the Bishop of Würzburg, as the new diocese would comprise about one-fourth of the former's territory.
 Henry II desired the new Diocese to aid in the final conquest of the pagan Slavs in the area around Bamberg.

-Henry II held a synod in Frankfurt on 1 November 1007, to build consensus among the bishops of the Empire on the establishment of the Diocese of Bamberg.
+Henry II held a synod in Frankfurt on 1 November 1007 to build consensus among the bishops of the Empire on establishing the Diocese of Bamberg.
 The Bishop of Würzburg, who hoped that the loss of territory from the formation of the new Diocese would result in his elevation to the rank of Archbishop, was not in attendance.
 Henry II also assigned a portion of the territory from the Diocese of Eichstätt to his planned Diocese.
-At the synod, Henry II obtained permission for the foundation of the Diocese.
+At the synod, Henry II obtained permission to found the Diocese.
 It was also decided that Eberhard, Henry II's Imperial Chancellor, would be ordained by Willigis, the Archbishop of Mainz and Primate of Germany, to head the new Diocese.
 Henry II made many wide-ranging gifts to the new Diocese to ensure its solid foundation.
 Henry II assigned many counties in the Duchy of Franconia, the Duchy of Saxony, the Duchy of Carinthia, and the Duchy of Swabia.